Swift Engineering: History

 Swift Engineering was founded in 1983 by David Bruns, Alex Cross, R. K. Smith, and Paul White under the name Swift Racing Cars.
 Their first car, the DB-1, was a Formula Ford which won the SCCA National Championship in its debut race.
 The company later built cars for Sports 2000, Formula Ford 2000, Formula Atlantic, and CART.
 Swift chassis won the Atlantic Championship from 1989 to 1992 and British Formula Renault in 1990.

 In 1991, Swift was purchased by Panasonic executive and former Indycar racing driver Hiro Matsushita, grandson of Panasonic founder Konosuke Matsushita, who renamed the firm Swift Engineering.
 Under his direction, Swift moved up to the CART World Series for 1997, with two cars entered by Newman/Haas Racing and driven by Michael Andretti and Christian Fittipaldi.
-In CART, Swifts got four wins and 24 podiums from 182 race entries.
+In CART, Swift cars had four wins and 24 podiums from 182 race entries.
 Tarso Marques was the last driver to race a Swift chassis in CART in the 2000 season.

 In 2000, Swift Engineering started to provide vertically integrated, multi-disciplined product development services including design, development, engineering, testing, and rapid manufacturing of prototypes, demonstrators, and pre-production articles.

 In 2018, Swift Engineering formed a joint venture, Swift Xi Inc., with the Kobe Institute of Computing to open its first office abroad in Kobe, Japan.
 Since 2018, Yale physicist and executive Nick Barua has overseen management.